Professor Nicola Dibben BSc, MA, MEd, PhD, FHEA

-I have supervised 15 doctoral students to successful completion, and taught over 200 Masters students as part of the teaching team for our innovative programmes in Psychology of Music.
-I took a Masters degree in education because I wanted to understand more about the theory and practice of teaching, including what could be done about socio-economic barriers to studying Music in the UK.
+I have supervised 17 doctoral students to successful completion, and taught over 200 Masters students as part of the teaching team for our innovative programmes in Psychology of Music.
+I took a Masters degree in education because I wanted to understand more about the theory and practice of teaching, including what could be done about socio-economic barriers to studying music in the UK.

-From September 2018 I will be Faculty Director of Research for Arts and Humanities where I will be building on my work as Director of the Humanities Research Institute (2015-17) to foster collaborative research and supporting colleagues in identifying and meeting our faculty research goals.
-In the wider academic community I help develop the disciplines of popular music and music psychology through numerous editing and conference activities, including previous journal editorships of Empirical Musicology Review and Popular Music, and as member of the REF2014 and REF2021 subpanels (Music, Drama, Dance, Performing Arts, Film and Screen Studies).
+I am Faculty Director of Research for Arts and Humanities where I build on my work as Director of Humanities Research Institute (2015-17) to foster collaborative research and support colleagues to meet research goals.
+In the wider academic community I help develop the disciplines of popular music and music psychology through editing and conference leadership, including previous journal editorships of Empirical Musicology Review and Popular Music, and as member of the REF2014 and RE2021 subpanels (Music, Drama, Dance, Performing Arts, Film and Screen Studies).

-- Science and psychology of music – including the influence of background music on human behaviour; music, meaning and emotion; music and sociability.
+• Science and psychology of music – including the influence of background music on human behaviour; music, meaning and emotion; music, sociability and social impacts.

-- Music and immersive new media (working title): a monograph about the impact of digitalisation, new media, smartphone apps, VR and AR, on popular music production and consumption, looked at through case studies including Biophilia, the first music album designed as an app for mobile devices.
+• New musical multimedia: this includes 1) a monograph for Bloomsbury about the impact of the digital musical artefact (MP3s, smartphone apps, and extended reality experiences of VR, MR, AR), on popular music production and consumption, looked at through case studies including Biophilia, the first music album designed as an app for mobile devices; 2) Immersive Services for Driverless cars.

-- Sounds Icelandic, eds.
-Nicola Dibben, Þorbjörg Daphne Hall, Árni Heimir Ingólfsson, Tony Mitchell, (Equinox).
+• Sounds Icelandic, eds.
+Nicola Dibben, Þorbjörg Daphne Hall, Árni Heimir Ingólfsson, Tony Mitchell, (Equinox, 2019).
 Edited book on Icelandic music.

 Selected Research Grants and Awards